 I recently posted about a dog I’d heard about who would run straight through an electric fence.
 He would take the shock just so that he could leave his garden and be free.
 The story has reminded me of one of the best dogs I have ever known – Butch.

-Butch walked up to me and my husband Michael as we sat arguing on a bench on the quayside in Wexford, Ireland.
+Butch walked up to me and my friend as we sat arguing on a bench on the quayside in Wexford, Ireland.
 He distracted us from our argument by pretending to be homeless.
 We believed him and took him home with us for about ten days until eventually his owner tracked him down.
 It turns out Butch lived just 50 metres up the road and had a habit of going off alone and meeting up with strangers.

 After he was reunited with his owner, Butch would regularly turn up unannounced at our apartment steps or wait at the front door of my parents’ house.
 He once ran onto a bus with me as I was heading back to University in Cork and had to be removed by the bus driver.